simone-sanfratello/fastify-peekaboo/README.md

 ## Settings

-Cache is based on matching resquest and response
+Cache works by matching request and response

 ### match schema